-This module will be presented in two sections, each of which is six weeks in duration.
-Attendance is essential as many of the relevant tests will be administered or demonstrated in class.
+This module will be presented in two sections, each of which is taught across six weeks in the semester.
+Attendance is essential as many of the relevant test will be administered or demonstrated in class.
+The module provides basic skills in the administration of psychometric instruments and the interpretation and reporting of their scores.